 Relaxation techniques are a good way to relieve pressure and help manage stress as a student.
 You can try these regularly, or just once in a while.
 There are lots of different techniques, some of which will work better for you than others.

 Find out more about relaxation techniques.

-Relaxation and sleep are closely linked.
+Relaxation and sleep are also closely linked.
 For more information, see our pages on sleep and mental health.

 Mindfulness is a technique you can learn which involves making a special effort to notice what's happening in the present moment.
 This means within in your mind, body and surroundings.
 With mindfulness, you're noticing the present without judging anything.